mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 My wife and I are also expecting our first baby at the end of August, and when that happens, I plan to disappear for a few months for family time.
 At the time I was considering this, I had about 10 weeks until our baby's due date, and the course was six weeks, so I didn't have much buffer.

-I wrote [a blurb about the course](/notes/htfp-live/) and emailed my blog subscribers asking people to fill out a short application asking if they were interested.
+I wrote [a blurb about the course](/notes/htfp-live/) and emailed my blog subscribers, asking people to fill out a short application if they were interested.
 When people filled out the application, I sent personalized replies about what they said in their application and sent them the link to payment to secure their spot.

-Here were the results:
+Here are the results:

 - 1,944 subscribers received the email about my course.
 - 11 people filled out a survey to express interest.